International Applicants

 • Visa Information

-Wesleyan supports international undergraduate, graduate, and visiting scholar students who hold a F1 or J1 visa by providing immigration services before arrival to campus and during your time at Wesleyan.
+Wesleyan supports international students who hold a F-1 or J-1 visa by providing immigration services before arrival to campus and during your time at Wesleyan.

 Learn more about visa and immigration services at Wesleyan.

-• Special Statement About Plagiarism and the Use of Agents
+• Special Statement About Authenticity, AI, and the Use of Agents

-Wesleyan also requires that each applicants’ personal statement be their own work.
-The purpose of the personal statement is to provide the Admission Committee more insight regarding the applicants’ own ideas, backgrounds, and writing abilities in English.
-Wesleyan recognizes there are artificial intelligence (AI) tools and resources, including, but not limited to, ChatGPT available to applicants.
-Nonetheless, we expect that your responses to all application questions are authentically yours and reflective of your abilities.
-You may not submit as your own, any content either copied and pasted from an AI resource or authored by another individual.
-If it is determined that applicants received inappropriate assistance with their application essays, their candidacies will be compromised and/or admission rescinded.
+A candidate’s personal statement must be their own work.
+The personal statement’s purpose is to provide more insight into the candidate’s own ideas, background, and writing abilities in English.
+Wesleyan recognizes there are artificial intelligence (AI) tools and resources available to candidates.
+Nonetheless, we expect that candidates’ responses to all application questions are authentically their own and reflective of their abilities.
+Candidates may not submit as their own, any content either copied and pasted from an AI resource or authored by another individual.
+If it is determined that an applicant received inappropriate assistance with the application essays, candidacy will be compromised and/or admission rescinded.

 Wesleyan does not authorize anyone outside of the United States to represent the Office of Admission, nor does it establish relationships with persons or organizations that confer preferential treatment in the admission process.
 Only Wesleyan faculty, staff, and authorized alumni representatives can represent Wesleyan.